Collaboration & Remote Work Go Hand in Hand

-Companies serious about supporting remote workers need to invest in technologies that knock down the barriers to collaboration.
 With cloud-based video services, for example, remote workers can participate in team meetings via video conferencing on their desktops or mobile devices.
 And team collaboration tools allow persistent workspaces that keep workers on top of their projects no matter whether in the office, on the road, or working from home.

 Remote working with collaboration is the future.